Early Life

 Philanthropy

-Catsimatidis is a dedicated philanthropist.
-He established the John Catsimatidis Scholarship Fund at New York University Stern School of Business, which has awarded scholarships since 1988.
-He has also been involved with the Manhattan Council of the Boy Scouts of America, the Police Athletic League of New York City, and the Drum Major Institute.
-His charitable interests also include the National Kidney Foundation and the Juvenile Diabetes Foundation.
+Catsimatidis is involved in various philanthropic activities.
+He has supported the John Catsimatidis Scholarship Fund at New York University Stern School of Business, which awards scholarships annually.
+He also supports organizations like the Police Athletic League, the Kidney Foundation, the Alzheimer's Foundation, and the Juvenile Diabetes Foundation.